 All students are required to complete Annual Regulatory Trainings (including HIPAA).
-These trainings will be completed in Canvas on an annual basis.
+These trainings will be assigned and completed via the University of Utah's LMS.

-4. BLS Certification
+5. BLS Certification

 BLS (Basic Life Support)/ CPR Certification for Healthcare Providers is required before rotations.
 BLS certification courses are offered at hospitals and various programs throughout the Salt Lake Valley.
 Participation in and scheduling of the BLS course is the student's responsibility.
+The certification is needed to participate in immunization and co-curricular events.
 Students must keep this certification current through their P3 and P4 years at the College of Pharmacy.

-5. Background Check
+6 Background Check